bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 This workflow will:

 1. Git Clone your repository.
-2. Then run `docker build -t bitrise-minimal-sample .` and `docker run --rm bitrise-minimal-sample` in the repository’s root.
+2. Run `docker build -t bitrise-minimal-sample .` and `docker run --rm bitrise-minimal-sample` in the repository’s root.

 If you have a `Dockerfile` like this in the root of the repository: